 What happened to this WOW lost luggage claim

 What a strange case.
 WOW has one of the worst records for lost luggage (it’s number 11 on SITA’s list of the biggest underperformers).
-Knowing what I do about baggage tracking, there’s no excuse for losing luggage the way WOW does.
+Knowing what I do about baggage tracking, there’s no excuse for losing luggage the way WOW does, but hopefully, that is something of the past.
 If nothing else, I would be reluctant to pay WOW Airlines to transport my luggage.

 It turns out WOW not only lost Sansbury’s luggage — it also misplaced her claim.
-Our advocate, Michelle Couch-Friedman, contacted the airline on her behalf, but even then the results weren’t instantaneous.
+I contacted the airline on her behalf, but even then the results weren’t instantaneous.
 It took another 10 days before WOW wired the money to Sansbury, allowing her — and us — to officially close this case.